On the cluster admission problem for cloud computing: An Elicitation Mechanism to Improve Priors

 where $\kappa_1$ and $\kappa_2$ are price constants and $Var(x)$ is an estimate of the variance of the deployment.
 A payment rule of this form incentivizes users to assign similar labels to similar deployments to minimize the estimated variance.

 To see this, consider a user who has two types of deployment, $x$ and $y$, with true variances $Var(x)$ and $Var(y)$.
 He could now simply submit the deployments under a single label.
-For the provider, this means that each submitted deployment is of either type with a certain probability, which increases the variance of his prediction.
-But if the user would label his deployments instead, the provider would know for each arriving deployment which type it is, reducing variance and therefore the need to reserve capacity.
+For the provider, this means that each submitted deployment is of either type with a certain probability, which increases the variance of her prediction.
+But if the user would label each deployment appropriately with either ``$x$'' or ``$y$,'' then the provider would know for each arriving deployment which type it is, reducing variance and therefore the need to reserve capacity.
 The following proposition, which is immediate from the law of total variance, shows that, at least in the long run, labeling his deployments also reduces a user's payments.

 \begin{proposition} Let $z$ be the mixture that results from submitting one of two types of deployments $x$, $y$ chosen by a Bernoulli random variable $\alpha \sim Bernoulli(p_\alpha)$, i.e., such that $z$ is of type $x$ with probability $p_\alpha$ and of type $y$ with probability $1-p_\alpha$.
 Then it holds that